A Deficit of Oxytocin – Major Depression

-The neuropeptide oxytocin has been implicated in many aspects of reproductive and social behaviors or mammalian sociality.
+The neuropeptide oxytocin (OXT) has been implicated in many aspects of reproductive and social behaviors or mammalian sociality.
 This includes parental care, recognition and attachment; social bonding and ‘the shift from self to other’, trust, empathy, ‘social selectivity’ and other components of the behavioral spectrum.

 In the Journal of Psychiatric Research study Kaeli Yuen and colleagues from the Department of Psychiatry, Stanford University, Stanford, CA found that plasma oxytocin levels were decreased in depressed females but increased (non-significantly) in depressed males compared to gender-matched healthy controls.

 The study provides further insights into the link between oxytocin and depression, and the role of dysregulated oxytocin pathways in this condition.
 As depression is much more common in women than men (and 1 in 4 women will require treatment for depression at some time), the study may also help explain, at least in part, the female preponderance of depression.